Lithuania passes new asylum laws to deter migrants | DW | 13.07.2021

 Several non-governmental organizations have said the decision to detain the migrants violates Lithuania's international obligations, as well as the rights of the asylum seekers.

+"The law is a potential human rights violation, and it does not correspond to EU directives," Lithuanian Red Cross program director Egle Samuchovaite told news agency Reuters.

+"It enshrines the current bad situation in Lithuania's detention centers in law and leaves vulnerable people in an even more vulnerable situation."

-On Monday, Lithuania accused Belarus of using migrants as a political "weapon" to put pressure on the European Union.
+On Monday, Lithuania accused Belarus of using migrants as a political "weapon" to put pressure on the EU.

 The country's foreign minister, Gabrielius Landsbergis, told DW that Belarus was using refugees from war-torn countries as "human shields" in an attempt to force the bloc to ease sanctions.